MetOffice/lfric_core/documentation/source/developer_guide/core_data_model/science_model_architecture.rst

 LFRic Function spaces and element orders
 ----------------------------------------

-This section introduces the LFRic function space object, which underpins fields used in LFRic.
+This section introduces the LFRic function space object which underpins fields used in LFRic.
 In previous sections it was noted that the function space is a concept in the finite element method whereby data and basis functions can define a field that spacially varies